Sigmmma/c20/src/content/games/h1/readme.md

 Custom Edition has become the de facto standard PC title due to its support of custom maps, actively maintained client and server mods, and [campaign ports][refined].
 Like retail, its current version is `1.0.10` ([2014][patch]).

 ## Mac
 The Gearbox PC port (retail) was itself ported to Mac by _Westlake Interactive_ and published by _MacSoft_.
 No significant changes were made aside from platform compatibility, and maps are byte-for-byte identical to retail's.
-With _MacSoft's_ shutdown in 2011, this version has not been receiving patches.
+With _MacSoft's_ shutdown in 2011, this version has not been receiving the latest patches.
 [Nil's fix][nil-fix] enables its continued use with intel GPUs on OSX Mavericks and the post-Gamespy lobby master server.

+The Mac edition has a mod called [Halo Mini Demo][halomd], or **HaloMD**, which allows it to be played on modern systems.
+The plugin [**Halo+**][halo-plus] by Samuco can be used to enhance to experience, and a [netcode translator][halomd-bridge] can be used to connect to Custom Editions servers.

 ## Demo (PC and Mac)
 The free demo versions of Halo 1 on Mac and PC include just the multiplayer map Blood Gulch and the campaign mission _The Silent Cartographer_ (b30).
 Upon closing the demo, players are presented with the [iconic Sergeant Johnson advertisement][demo-ad] (`demo.bik`).

-The Mac demo has a mod called [Halo Mini Demo][halomd], or **HaloMD**, which allows it to be played on modern systems.
-The plugin [**Halo+**][halo-plus] by Samuco can be used to enhance to experience, and a [netcode translator][halomd-bridge] can be used to connect to Custom Editions servers.

 ## Anniversary (Xbox 360)
 In 2011, Halo: Combat Evolved Anniversary was released for Xbox 360.
 It was developed by [343 Industries][343i] and [Saber Interactive][saber] as a remaster of the original Halo: Combat Evolved, and is derived from the Gearbox PC port.
 This edition contains the secondary _Saber3D_ engine for its remastered graphics mode.